mweiden/eink_display/DESIGN.md

 ## Data Flow
 1. Scheduler wakes at :00/:30.
 2. Node renderer fetches and normalizes today's Google Calendar events.
-3. Node renderer produces the 800×480 portrait PNG at the root route.
+3. Node renderer produces the 800×480 portrait HTML at the root route.
-4. Python downloads the PNG from `http://localhost:<port>/`, converts it to the e-ink bitmap, and sends it to hardware (or mock driver in dev).
+4. Python downloads the PNG from `http://localhost:<port>/png?now=<current time>` and sends the bitmap to hardware (or mock driver in dev).
 5. Logging system records success/failure with timestamps.